concourse/concourse/release-notes/latest.md

 #### <sub><sup><a name="5082" href="#5082">:link:</a></sup></sub> fix

 * Close Worker's registration connection to the TSA on application level keepalive failure
-* Add 5 second timeout for keepalive operation
+* Add 5 second timeout for keepalive operation. #5802

 #### <sub><sup><a name="5457" href="#5457">:link:</a></sup></sub> fix

 * Improve consistency of auto-scrolling to highlighted logs. #5457

 #### <sub><sup><a name="5452" href="#4081">:link:</a></sup></sub> fix

-* @shyamz-22 added ability to configure NewRelic insights endpoint which allows us to use EU or US data centers
+* @shyamz-22 added ability to configure NewRelic insights endpoint which allows us to use EU or US data centers. #5452

 #### <sub><sup><a name="5520" href="#5520">:link:</a></sup></sub> fix